2393494020/2393494020.github.io/docs/cpp/index.md

-### Big-Five

 ### r-value reference

   An `lvalue` is an expression that identifies a non-temporary object.
   An `rvalue` is an expression that identifies a temporary object or is a value (such as a literal constant) not associated with any object.
 ```c++
 void foo(int && a)
 {